salmanzee-dev/Personality_Core_GLaDOS/README.md

 1. If you find you are getting stuck in loops, as GLaDOS is hearing herself speak, you have two options:
    1. Solve this by upgrading your hardware.
 You need to you either headphone, so she can't physically hear herself speak, or a conference-style room microphone/speaker.
 These have hardware sound cancellation, and prevent these loops.
    2. Disable voice interruption.
 This means neither you nor GLaDOS can interrupt when GLaDOS is speaking.
 To accomplish this, edit the `glados_config.yaml`, and change `interruptible:` to  `false`.
-2. If you want to the the Text UI, you should use the glados-ui.py file instead of glado.py
+2. If you get the following error:

+    `ImportError: DLL load failed while importing onnxruntime_pybind11_state`

+   you can fix it by installing the latest [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ## Testing the submodules